mike99mac/minimy-mike99mac/gcode/README.md

 - Load and run the job ``4PanelsMainJob``.
 This will cut the majority of the main panel.
 - Rotate the piece 180 degrees and run the job ``faceUpsideDown``.
 This will cut the holes and recesses at the top of the front panel.

-This picture shows the main panel being cut.
+This picture shows the main panel being cut by a CNC machine.
 ![](main-panel-being-cut.jpg)
 *Main panel being cut*